By Emma Castleberry

 In 1:1 learning, the student isn’t just one of 25 or 30 – he or she is half of the classroom.
 This responsibility can inspire introverts to engage more actively in the learning process.
 Instead of waiting for peers to ask a question or start a project, an introvert has the space, time, and safe environment in which to do these things.
 Introverts are highly capable of being self-starters when given the right environment in which to do so.

 6. A stronger relationship between teacher and student

 Introverts thrive on deeply meaningful relationships.
 In a 1:1 setting, not only does the student have more direct access to the teacher for questions and clarification, but also there is more of an opportunity to build a true relationship.
 Students and teachers naturally become closer in a 1:1 exchange and this bond increases trust, which fosters a more fruitful dynamic for learning.

 Introverts have so much to offer the world, but the proper environment is vital for them to learn and flourish.
 1:1 learning provides so many benefits to introverted people: quiet, control, communication, privacy, and meaningful bonds.
 All introverts can — and should — have the opportunity to reap the benefits of this well-suited educational setting.

-Published to the Savvy blog, August 2016.
+Written for the Savvy blog, August 2016.